 New Assessments Uncover Lava Risks in Southwest Iceland

-A recent evaluation by the Icelandic Meteorological Office has revealed critical insights into areas vulnerable to future volcanic eruptions and lava flows, particularly across Reykjanes and parts of the capital region.
-The findings, reported by RÚV, indicate that Grindavík and Hveragerði fall into the highest risk category, with Grindavík standing out as the only urban area facing both a significant likelihood of eruptions and lava flows.
+The Icelandic Meteorological Office has released a new evaluation pinpointing areas most exposed to future volcanic eruptions and lava flows across Reykjanes and parts of the capital region.
+Reported by RÚV, the findings place Grindavík and Hveragerði in the highest risk category.
+Grindavík is the only urban area facing a serious likelihood of both eruptions and lava flows — a distinction that sets it apart from every other settlement in the region.

 Hazard Zones Identified

-Key infrastructures at risk include geothermal power plants located at Reykjanes, Svartsengi, Hellisheiði, and Nesjavellir, along with crucial water sources in Kaldárbotn and Selhæðar.
-Furthermore, significant transport and energy networks are also affected; sections of the South Coast Road, portions of the Ring Road traversing Hellisheiði, and Grindavíkurvegur are all within high-risk areas.
-Major power lines and the port of Grindavík are similarly exposed.
+The geothermal power plants at Reykjanes, Svartsengi, Hellisheiði, and Nesjavellir are all within vulnerable zones, as are key water sources at Kaldárbotn and Selhæðar.
+Transport and energy networks face exposure too: sections of the South Coast Road, parts of the Ring Road crossing Hellisheiði, and Grindavíkurvegur all fall within high-risk areas.
+Major power lines and the port of Grindavík are similarly at risk.